4 Hours / 4 CEs

 • Intended Audience

 This training is intended for individuals interested in or currently working within correctional settings, particularly those specializing in forensic or correctional mental health, social work, counseling, or related behavioral health fields.
-It is valuable for those focused on assessment, intervention, and prevention strategies for justice-involved populations, and addresses knowledge gaps in evidence-based models such as the Risk-Need-Responsivity (RNR) model.
-The program is relevant for both generalist and specialist treatment providers working with justice-involved individuals.
+It is relevant for those focused on assessment, intervention, and prevention strategies for justice-involved populations and addresses knowledge gaps in evidence-based models such as the Risk-Need-Responsivity (RNR) model, making it valuable for both generalist and specialist treatment providers.

-• Correctional Staff (officers, case managers)
+• Correctional staff (officers, case managers)

 • Experience Level